kumahq/kuma/docs/madr/decisions/002-psat.md

 ## Decision Outcome

 Chosen option: "Use GoogleGRPC configuration in Envoy", because it works and does not require additional implementation in Envoy which would do the same.
-At the beginning we wasn't sure if it works because of [issue](https://github.com/envoyproxy/envoy/issues/15380), but after validation, it seems that the problem described there doesn't occur anymore.
+At the beginning we weren't sure if it works because of [issue](https://github.com/envoyproxy/envoy/issues/15380), but after validation, it seems that the problem described there doesn't occur anymore.

 ### Doubts
 * should we add grpc connection timeout ? (if we are keeping the connection `forever/to the failure` we won't use token to reauthenticate)